tejaswin-amara/Resume_Job_Matching_Talent_Marketplace_Engine/README.md

 ## 📌 What this is

-A full engineering documentation package for a **résumé ↔ job matching and talent-allocation platform**, built as the semester project for **Data Structures and Algorithms – 3 (25CS2103E)** at KLBCH.
+A full engineering documentation package for a **resume ↔ job matching and talent-allocation platform**, built as the semester project for **Data Structures and Algorithms – 3 (25CS2103E)** at KLBCH.

 The system takes millions of résumés and job postings and answers three hard questions well: